variantstudios/growyourstorage.com/property-management/index.md

 ### Who is GYS

-Grow Your Storage, LLC is a Texas based property management company.
-We specialize in first party property management services for the self-storage facilities partially owned by the members of Grow Your Storage, LLC.
-Additionally, we provide mentoring and consulting services to third party self-storage owners and property managers.
+Grow Your Storage, LLC is a Texas based property management company. &nbsp;We specialize in first party property management services for the self-storage facilities partially owned by the members of Grow Your Storage, LLC. &nbsp;Additionally, we provide mentoring and consulting services to third party self-storage owners and property managers.

-The managing members of Grow Your Storage, LLC are Lee Fredrick and Denise Bowley.
-Lee serves as the executive officer and Denise is the operations officer.
-Our senior staff members are Ashley Smith Colorado Area Supervisor, Jason Lee Texas Area Supervisor and Phyllis Stovall Certified Trainer, Pat Bailey and Anita Milam, Accounting Team.
+The managing members of Grow Your Storage, LLC are Lee Fredrick and Denise Bowley. &nbsp;Lee serves as the executive officer and Denise is the operations officer.
+Our senior staff members are Ashley Smith Colorado Area Supervisor, Jason Lee Texas Area Supervisor and Toni Stodden Colorado Area Supervisor, Pat Bailey and Anita Milam, Accounting Team.

 Grow Your Storage has developed a series of training videos and uses the training to insure each store manager has the tools needed to succeed.
 This training program is called Self Storage Science and covers everything from leasing to proper procedure for lien auctions.

 Grow Your Storage trains each store manager to develop a connection with a potential customer.
 To ask questions that matter to the customer.
 Be caring and compassionate.
-Our customer service motto  instilled in our staff is “Moving is stressful, self-storage shouldn’t be.”
+Our customer service motto &nbsp;instilled in our staff is “Moving is stressful, self-storage shouldn’t be.”
 Managers are trained to recognize the challenges caused by moving and to be sensitive to their customers stress level and anxiety.

 There are many catastrophic events related to the operations of a self-storage facility which we have handled: Fire, Flooding, Break-ins, Homeless, Employee Theft, Tornadoes, Hail, Building Damage, Lightning Damage include some of the most challenging.